Doctors Note Logo

 Is Your HDL Cholesterol Low?
 Why Your Heart is At Risk & Your Medical Next Steps

-Low HDL cholesterol raises your risk of heart disease and stroke; low means under 40 mg/dL in men and under 50 mg/dL in women, and it usually has no symptoms so it is found on a blood test.
+Low HDL cholesterol increases your risk of heart disease and stroke.
+HDL is considered low when it falls below 40 mg/dL in men or 50 mg/dL in women.
+Because low HDL typically causes no symptoms, it is detected through a routine blood test.

 answer background